Alglucosidase alfa (injection)

 What is alglucosidase alfa?

-Alglucosidase alfa is used to treat a glycogen storage disorder called Pompe disease, (also called GAA deficiency) in adults and children who are at least 8 years old.
+Alglucosidase alfa is used to treat a glycogen storage disorder called Pompe disease, (also called GAA deficiency) in adults and children.

 Alglucosidase alfa may also be used for purposes not listed in this medication guide.

-Some people receiving alglucosidase alfa have had serious allergic reactions during or shortly after infusion of this medicine.
-Tell your caregivers or get emergency medical help right away if you have any signs of a severe allergic reaction, such as itching, rash. redness or tingling, severe headache, feeling like you might pass out, fast or slow heart rate, wheezing, trouble breathing, pale skin, and blue lips or fingernails.
+Tell your caregivers or get emergency medical help right away if you have any signs of a severe allergic reaction, such as itching, rash, redness or tingling, severe headache, feeling light-headed, fast or slow heart rate, wheezing, trouble breathing, pale skin, and blue lips or fingernails.

-FDA pregnancy category C. It is not known whether alglucosidase alfa will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medicine.
+It is not known whether alglucosidase alfa will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant.

-Alglucosidase alfa can pass into breast milk and may harm a nursing baby.
-Do not breast-feed within 24 hours after receiving alglucosidase alfa.
+You should not breastfeed within 24 hours after receiving alglucosidase alfa.
 If you use a breast pump during this time, throw out any milk you collect.
 Do not feed it to your baby.